Welcome back, Yogis!

 Lower Back Pain Prevalence

 Lower back pain is a pretty common problem in most industrialized countries.
-According to the World Health Organization, it’s one of the top injuries/diseases that accounts for the highest amount of days missed from work worldwide!
+According to the World Health Organization, it’s one of the top injuries/diseases that account for the highest amount of days missed from work worldwide!

 For some of these people, yoga is an excellent way to provide relief for a distraught lower back.
-A lot of primary care physicians recommend it to not only alleviate back pain, but also to prevent it.
-This is great news!
+A lot of primary care physicians recommend it to not only alleviate back pain but also to prevent it.
+That’s great news!
 In the meta-analysis Yoga for chronic low back pain: A meta-analysis of randomized control trials Holtzman and Beggs found that yoga can be an efficacious adjunctive treatment for chronic lower back pain with a “medium to large effect on functional disability and pain.”
 However, due to the wide range of yoga styles and a high range of variability, it’s hard to pin down the exact way yoga is beneficial for your lower back.

 In general, yoga stresses our body in a variety of different angles.
 Movement is medicine, and one of the beautiful things about yoga is that, regardless of the style you practice, you’re likely moving a lot in a bunch of different vectors.
-Like any form of movement though, yoga can be injurious and lower back injuries are pretty common.
+Like any form of movement though, yoga can be injurious, and lower back injuries are pretty common.

-Mechanism #1: Strength vs Stretching
+Mechanism #1: Strength vs. Stretching

 Ponder this question: